Real-name system: Quora (Until 2021)

+Variable

 X (formerly Twitter)

 Twitter registration page saying "Name looks great" after a made-up, meaningless, and unformatted name is entered.

 Unlike Facebook, the Twitter social networking site does not require real-names for Twitter accounts.
 According to the 2024 private policy, either a real-name or a pseudonym can be used.
 Until November 2022, Twitter still verified accounts of prominent users such as celebrities and businesses in order to protect them against identity theft/fraud.
-Since then, the verification policy has been modified such that accounts that are at least 90 days old and have a verified phone number receive verification upon subscribing to X Premium or Verified Organizations; this status persists as long as the subscription remains active.Additional checkmark colors were introduced: gold for verified organizations and businesses, and gray for government-affiliated accounts.
+Since then, the verification policy has been modified such that accounts that are at least 90 days old and have a verified phone number receive verification upon subscribing to X Premium or Verified Organizations; this status persists as long as the subscription remains active.
+Additional checkmark colors were introduced: gold for verified organizations and businesses, and gray for government-affiliated accounts.
 Twitter does not require real names; users can use either real names or pseudonyms per the 2024 privacy policy.
 Verification controversies have arisen due to the shift from merit-based to paid verification, leading to impersonation risks and user dissatisfaction.
 Twitter's verification and platform access policies continue to evolve, including experimental pay-per-year registration fees for new users in some countries in 2023-2024.